nylira/vue-field/README.md

 ## Props

     value=""
-    // The value of the input field, also can be used with v-model
+    // The value of the field field, also can be used with v-model
     // Options: Any valid string

     placeholder=""
-    // The input field placeholder
+    // The field field placeholder
     // Options: Any valid string

     size=""
-    // Chanage the size of the input field
+    // Chanage the size of the field field
     // Options: "lg", "sm"

     required
     // Self-explanatory

     theme="tendermint"
-    // Adds a custom input field theme
+    // Adds a custom field field theme
     // Options: "tendermint"

     type="text"